wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 Intro:

 Flash drives are really ubiquitous.
 If you look around your computer desk, you will probably find a few USB mass storage devices near your work area.
 They are a boon for taking documents from one computer to the next and are fast and simple to use.
 They replaced the floppy that the ZIP disk could not supplant.
 The one area that USB flash drives are lacking is the ability to boot.
 Even though many computer motherboards support USB booting, it is difficult to get the right combination.
-Using this guide, you will be able to make a bootable USB "hard drive.&#8221;
+Using this guide, you will be able to make a bootable USB "hard drive."

 Hard Drive:

 There are a few ways to boot USB devices today.
 The first way (and the one we will be using in this guide) is to make the USB flash drive look like a regular hard drive.
 Most flash drives are already setup this way.
-What does a regular hard drive "look&#8221; like?
+What does a regular hard drive "look" like?
 It has a master boot record as well as individual partitions on the drive each with their own boot sector.
 The other type of bootable USB is known as the supperfloppy type.
 This makes a flash drive act as one huge floppy disk.
 A floppy disk is the partition.
 There is no master boot record.
 There is only a boot sector.
 If you have a flash drive formated this way, it won&#8217;t show any partitions in Linux.
 Instead it will look like /dev/sdb whereas a normal drive with a partition would be /dev/sdb1.
 Motherboard support is getting better for booting USB, but some of my motherboards still refuse to boot using this guide.
 Once I find a way to do the super-floppy method, I will make an additional guide.
 If you know how to do this, please email me.

 Why DOS?: